oracle/oci-ansible-modules/docs/dynamic-inventory-script.md

                         use instance principal based authentication.
 This
                         value can also be provided in the OCI_ANSIBLE_AUTH_TYPE environment variable.
+  --enable-parallel-processing
+                        Inventory generation for tenants with huge number of instances might take a long time.
+                        When this flag is set, the inventory script uses thread pools to parallelise the inventory generation.
+  --max-thread-count
+                        Only valid when --enable-parallel-processing is set.
+When set, this script uses threads to improve the performance of building the inventory.
+This option specifies the maximum number of threads to use.
+Defaults to 50.
+This value can also be provided in the settings config file.
+  --freeform-tags FREEFORM_TAGS
+                        Freeform tags provided as a string in valid JSON format.
+Example: { "stage": "dev", "app": "demo"} Use this option to build inventory of only those hosts which are tagged with all the specified key-value pairs.
+  --defined-tags DEFINED_TAGS
+                        Defined tags provided as a string in valid JSON format.
+Example: {"namespace1": {"key1": "value1",
+                        "key2": "value2"}, "namespace2": {"key": "value"}} Use
+                        this option to build inventory of only those hosts which are tagged with all the specified key-value pairs.
 ```

 The `oci_inventory.py` script also accepts the following environment variables: